Using patient-specific models to plan complex congenital deformity corrections (PAPVR)

 Dr. Jenny Zablah is the Assistant Professor of Pediatrics Interventional Cardiology who uses Axial3D models within the specialized cardiac catheterization laboratory, where they treat children and adults, with congenital heart disease.

-Given the complexity of this case, Dr. Zablah explained “We needed a 3D view of how the veins come into relationship with the rest of the structure of the heart which is very rarely possible with a 2D Image.”
-By providing Dr. Zablah with a 3D Model enabled her to physically open up the heart and get a better view of where the patient's veins were located and see that there was no destruction of important vessels.
-The 3D Model also helped her assess the real size of the heart which in this case was very dilated, a factor that is not normally possible to discern from a 2D image.
+Given the complexity of this case, Dr. Zablah explained, “We needed a 3D view of how the veins come into relationship with the rest of the structure of the heart, which is very rarely possible with a 2D Image.”
+Providing Dr. Zablah with a 3D model enabled her to physically open up the heart and get a better view of where the patient's veins were located and see that there was no destruction of important vessels.
+The 3D model also helped her assess the real size of the heart, which in this case was very dilated, a factor that is not normally possible to discern from a 2D images.